-Counseling sessions are scheduled for 50 minutes.
+Initial intake sessions are scheduled for 90 minutes while subsequent sessions are scheduled for 50 minutes.
 Your appointment time is held exclusively for you.
 It is important to be on time because your appointment will not be extended if you arrive late.
-If you are unable to keep your appointment for any reason, please give at least 24 hour advance notice so that another student may use the time.
-If you miss an appointment without providing 24 hours advance notice, it will count as one of your 15 appointments and you will need to call to schedule or confirm any future appointments.
+If you are unable to keep your appointment for any reason, please give us at least 24 hours advance notice so that another student may use the time.
+If you miss an appointment without providing 24 hours advance notice, it will count as one of your 15 annual appointments and you will need to call to schedule or confirm any future appointments.

 Nights and weekends, call: